 English 188.
 History of the English Language.
 Three credits.
-Standards of usage and pronunciation; development of the English vocabulary; development of sounds, inflection, and syntax of the language.
+Standards of sounds, inflection, and syntax of the language.

 English 190.
 Old English.
 Three credits.
 Introduction to Old English language and literature.

 English 192.
 Expository Writing.
 Three credits.
 An advanced course in the principles and practices of expository writing.